EleutherAI/info/jobs_board.md

 ## Data Processing

 Data processing work involves searching the internet for data, scraping and cleaning data, and writing scripts to load datasets.
-Since we have released the Pile and are focusing on modeling more than data right now, there are no major, large-scale data processing efforts.
-Some projects may have individual data processing needs.
+Our current data processing need involves building an [evaluation harness](https://github.com/EleutherAI/lm-evaluation-harness).
+If you're interested in helping out, check out the open Issues in the repo or stop by #lm_thunderdome on Discord.
+Other projects may have individual data processing needs.

 ## Software Development